mastaehe/bonsaiai.github.io/source/includes/cli-guide/_install.html.md

 Almost there!
 Time to tell the Bonsai AI Engine to prepare a new BRAIN version for training.
 There are currently two options for training a BRAIN, one is to run a simulator remotely using Bonsai's servers, and the other is to run a simulator locally with your own computer.

-Most common simulators can be trained remotely on our servers such as EnergyPlus, OpenAI Gym's, and simple simulators all found on our [Examples documentation][23].
+Simulators which can be trained remotely include EnergyPlus, OpenAI Gym's, and simple simulators all found on our [Examples documentation][23].
 If the simulator is not one that we support remotely, you'll need to run it locally.

 ## Train Remotely